Chaitanya-Garud/Chaitanya-Garud/README.md

 - 🌏 Based in Nashik, India
 - 📧 Email: chaitanyagarud019@gmail.com
-- 💼 Currently working as a Technical Support Engineer
+- 💼 Currently working as a DevOps Engineer
 - ⚡ 2 years of experience working with cloud & devops automation

 ---